-Questions ΟCC ΤV Foreshadowed changes?
-9. (b) Content regulation Including languages, dubbing/subtitling and captioning General anti-discrimination legislation may require closed captioning of audiovisual material (yet to be tested in Court).
-However, at this stage the government has not indicated whether it will implement subtitling requirements for OCC TV platforms in the same way free-to-air (FTA) and pay TV providers are required to.
-10. Programme supply restrictions Including must provide rules and other restrictions on exclusivity and anti-siphoning rules No general restraints on exclusivity.
-Anti-siphoning provisions under the BSA require many sporting events to be offered first to FTA TV providers before being offered to subscription TV and OTT providers.
-These events include: Olympic Games Commonwealth Games Horse Racing Australian Rules Football Rugby League Football Cricket Soccer Tennis Netball Motor Sports The Communications Legislation Amendment (Prominence and Anti-siphoning) Law 2024 (Cth) was passed in July 2024, and introduces two key changes: expands coverage of the anti-siphoning scheme to prevent 'media content service' providers (including, but not limited to, online streaming service providers) from acquiring a right to provide coverage of an event that is listed on the anti-siphoning scheme (a 'Listed Event')
+Questions OCC TV Foreshadowed changes?

+using either in-house or third-party classifiers who have been

+trained and accredited by the government.

+9. (b) Content regulation General anti-discrimination legislation may require closed

+Including languages, captioning of audiovisual material (yet to be tested in Court).

+dubbing/subtitling and However, at this stage the government has not indicated

+captioning whether it will implement subtitling requirements for OCC TV

+platforms in the same way free-to-air (FTA) and pay TV providers

+are required to.

+10. Programme supply restrictions No general restraints on exclusivity.

+Including must provide rules Anti-siphoning provisions under the BSA require many sporting

+and other restrictions on events to be offered first to FTA TV providers before being

+exclusivity and anti-siphoning offered to subscription TV and OTT providers.
+These events

+rules include:

+Olympic Games

+Commonwealth Games

+Horse Racing

+Australian Rules Football

+Rugby League Football

+Rugby Union Football

+o Cricket

+o Soccer

+o Tennis

+Netball

+Motor Sports

+• The Communications Legislation Amendment (Prominence and

+Anti-siphoning) Law 2024 (Cth) was passed in July 2024, and

+introduces two key changes:

+expands coverage of the anti-siphoning scheme to

+prevent 'media content service' providers (including,

+but not limited to, online streaming service

+providers) from acquiring a right to provide

+coverage of an event that is listed on the anti-